Appsilon/rhino/README.md

 <!-- badges: end -->

-# Why Rhino?
+## Why Rhino?
-Rhino allows you to create Shiny apps "The Appsilon Way"  - like a fullstack software engineer: apply best software engineering practices, modularize your code, test it well, make UI beautiful and think about adoption from the very beginning.
-It is an opinionated framework with a focus on software engineering practices and development tools.
+Rhino allows you to create Shiny apps **The Appsilon Way**  - like a fullstack software engineer.
+Apply best software engineering practices, modularize your code, test it well, make UI beautiful, and think about user adoption from the very beginning.
+Rhino is an opinionated framework with a focus on software engineering practices and development tools.

 Rhino supports your work in 3 main areas: